-Murray has turned his priorities to Waverley Local Council and will run for the Bondi ward on Saturday September 4.
+Murray has turned his priorities to Waverley Local Council and will run for the Waverley Ward on Saturday December 4.
 He hopes the area will adopt a wide-spread renewable energy roll out in the upcoming term.

 For Murray, his ambitious renewable energy plans date back to childhood.
 It’s been what gets him out of bed for a long time.

 “My parents were hippies and their friends had very early solar panels and wind power,” he explained.

 “I’m most passionate about alternative energy use.
 Solar and strata is the key thing I’m interested in,” Murray told City Hub.

 Murray says that though most local voters list climate change as their biggest political priority, Wentworth (of which Waverley Council is part of), had some of the lowest solar uptake levels in the country.

 “One of the reasons for this is that there’s a lot of apartments in those areas.
 About 60% of people in the area live in apartments.
 There’s a huge amount of technical and legal issues from the roof of a strata building to the consumer of the power inside the building,” Murray said.

 He wants to see more than just individual households taking up solar.
 Tackling this needs to be a community event.